 Here are some tips on how brands can score big with college-age centennials.

 Gen Zers aren’t big fans of the direct approach.
 Don’t slam-dunk them from out of the blue with “how great” your new sports drink or line of apparel happens to be.
-Not only is that approach annoying (at least for marketing), but it also distracts from Gen Z’s experience of the game itself.
+Not only is that approach to marketing annoying, but it also distracts from Gen Z’s experience of the game itself.
 With its average attention span of eight seconds, the absolute last thing Gen Z needs is even more information overload to navigate around.

 Rather than interrupt their experience of March Madness, use your advertising to complement and enhance the narrative of the tournament: Odds are you’ll achieve higher view rates in digital.
 Or take Wendy’s, which placed on-site messaging in student-reserved seating in one college arena, where students would likely be doing their post-game gnoshing.
 The point is to get Gen Zers to associate your brand with March Madness’s spirit of relentless, real-time competition - not to mention the celebration of college life in general.
 Do it right, and you’ll have them feeding from your corporate palm...
 Muahaha!

 For those who think they can reach Gen Zers using the same old, tried-and-true TV platforms that have worked so well with millennials and Gen Xers... wake up and smell the roaming data plan.
 96 percent of Gen Zers own smartphones and 63 percent own tablets, as reported by Shoppercentric.
 Moreover, a Bluecore survey reveals how 85 percent of “iGen” [Gen Z] uses social media to learn about new products, offerings and promos.
 If you’re going to earn any Zs this March, you’d best find them by connecting with them on Facebook, Instagram, Snapchat, Twitter and the like.